CaptorAB/openseries/README.md

 pip install openseries
 ```

-An overview of an OpenTimeSeries object is shown in the below example.
-It shows how to
+An example of how to make use of the OpenTimeSeries is shown below.
+The design
-create an object from a constructing classmethod.
-The design aligns with how we within
-our fund company's code base have a subclass of OpenTimeSeries with class methods
+aligns with how we within our fund company's code base have a subclass of the
-for our different data sources.
-Combined with some additional tools it allows us to
+OpenTimeSeries with class methods for our different data sources.
+Combined with some
-efficiently present investment cases to clients.
-The example can be run if you paste
+additional tools it allows us to efficiently present investment cases to clients.

-the code snippet into a Python console.
-You will need to install yfinance first.
+The code snippet can be pasted into a Python console to run it.
+Install yfinance first.

 ```python
 from openseries.series import OpenTimeSeries